NitronicGames/Portfolio-for-Engine-Software-Engineer-Intern-at-Epic-Games/Portfolio Front Page.md

 ## Learning
 Right now I’m focused on getting better at Unreal C++:
-- Following tutorials and rebuilding Blueprint features in code.
+- Taking In-person/Online Classes and rebuilding Blueprint features in code.
 - I will be logging my progress in a small repo soon: [Blueprint-to-C++ Learning](your-link).

 ---